openhwgroup/cva6/docs/VerifPlans/VerificationPlanning101.md

 ### Result
 Indicate whether the property or checker achieved a bounded or unbounded proof.
 ### Proof Depth
-If the an unbounded proof was not achieved, indicate the number of clock cycles analyzed for the bounded proof.
+If an unbounded proof was not achieved, indicate the number of clock cycles analyzed for the bounded proof.

 ## Verification Plan Reviews
 As core-v-verif is an open-source project it is necessary to enable open, comprehensive reviews with a broad set of stakeholders and interested parties in any proposed